 Lyme Disease, Joint Pain and Arthritis

 Lyme disease and joint pain unfortunately go hand in hand, as Lyme-related arthritis is commonly found in Lyme disease sufferers.
-If you have Lyme arthritis, you have swollen, painful joints that cause stiffness and pain.
+If you have Lyme arthritis, you have swollen, painful and aching joints that cause stiffness and pain.
 It is found in people who are in the late stages of Lyme disease.
 According to an article in Science Daily, approximately 60 percent of patients with untreated Lyme disease will develop related arthritis.

 Lyme arthritis is caused by the bacteria that causes Lyme disease getting into your joints and causing inflammation of your tissues.
 Over time, this can cause damage to your cartilage.
 Most cases of Lyme arthritis are short-lasting and affect only one large joint.